bertaye/Spectral-Based-Mesh-Segmentation/README.md

 `Mejia, D., Ruiz-Salguero, O., & Cadavid, C. A. (2017).
 Spectral-based mesh segmentation.
 International Journal on Interactive Design and Manufacturing (IJIDeM), 11, 503-514.`

+A simple mesh segmentation framework relies on the Laplacian Matrix.
 Scroll down to see results

 # How it works?
 If you want to dive deep on the topic you definitely should read the [paper][MyPaper] I uploaded.
-To summarize, we are creating the Laplacian Matrix of the mesh and then we are finding its second smallest Eigenvalue and corresponding Eigenvector, thanks to amazing [Eigen][EigenLib] and [Spectra][SpectraLib] libraries,we can store sparse matrices(Eigen), which results in efficient memory usage, and can calculate only the first two smallest eigenvectors(Spectra) by avoiding spending time on trivial Eigenvectors.
+To summarize, we are creating the Laplacian Matrix of the mesh and then we are finding its second smallest Eigenvalue and corresponding Eigenvector, thanks to amazing [Eigen][EigenLib] and [Spectra][SpectraLib] libraries,we can store sparse matrices (w/Eigen), which results in efficient memory usage, and can calculate only the first two smallest eigenvectors (w/Spectra) by avoiding spending time on trivial Eigenvectors.

 #Results
 <p float="center">